Oz Kiwi have received responses from DIBP to supporters queries about the 189 (NZ) Stream Visa application process.

 Once you are granted the new visa you cannot renew a Family Relationship 461 visa as you are no longer an SCV-holder.
 You will need to include family on your application for the new visa, or sponsor them for a Partner visa or dependent Child visa when their current 461 visa expires.

 The income threshold for the Independent Skilled 189 (New Zealand) Stream is set at the same level as the Temporary Skilled Migration Income Threshold (TSMIT).
-You must provide copies of at least four ATO Notices of Assessment from the five income years immediately prior to application (with the tax file number removed or obscured).
+You must at least provide copies of ATO Notices of Assessment for the four most recently completed income years immediately prior to application (with the tax file number removed or obscured).

 You are eligible for an income exemption if you are prevented by an Australian authority from leaving Australia to return to New Zealand.
 This includes:

 - a court order preventing you from removing a child from Australia; or

 You are also eligible for an income exemption for periods of maternity, paternity or carers leave during the qualifying period.
 Assessment is on a case-by-case basis including whether you resumed/intend to resume earning the income threshold within a reasonable timeframe.

 If applying for an exemption or waiver to the income requirement you will also need: